About Online Studying

 The first few days

-You will find the individual departments’ online offerings here in time for the start of the semester:
+You can find the individual departments’ online offerings here:

 For online studying, you need to plan your work well and manage your time.
 Communication also requires initiative: While you would normally clarify questions in person, such as after a lecture, emails, video conferencing and chats are now more important than ever.
 Do stay in contact with your fellow students and teachers.
 If something is unclear, try to engage actively and constructively in online events.
 Make sure that you check your university emails regularly and stay informed about the general conditions and requirements of the individual events.